 I am sharing some of the Recently Asked Questions that I have received from clients and other consultants.
-Perhaps you have the same questions.

 Question: Is it appropriate to include a 1099/consultant (without being an LLC nor being incorporated) using a Social Security Number for our Small Business Subcontract reporting in System for Award Management (SAM)?